-Dara is headquartered in Zurich and has a subsidiary (Dara Capital US, Inc.) based in Miami, which is registered with the United States Securities and Exchange Commission (“SEC”) as an investment advisor.
-Dara provides exclusive, tailor-made investment and asset management solutions for wealthy individuals, companies, family offices and trusts.
-Dara offers a fully comprehensive asset management service, as well as an investment advisory only service.
+Dara Capital is headquartered in Zurich and has a subsidiary (Dara Capital US, Inc.) based in Miami, which is registered with the United States Securities and Exchange Commission (“SEC”) as an investment advisor.
+Dara Capital provides exclusive, tailor-made investment and asset management solutions for wealthy individuals, companies, family offices and trusts.
+Dara Capital offers a fully comprehensive asset management service, as well as an investment advisory only service.

 Client segmentation in accordance with the Financial Services Act (FinSA) serves to ensure a level of protection most suited to the Client.
 According to FinSA Art.
 4 a client can be classified as a private, professional or institutional client.
 Each of these client segments is subject to different protection regulations.

 Wealthy private clients and private investment structures set up for them can declare that they want to be considered professional clients (“opting out” of the private client status protection).
 Professional clients can declare that they want to be considered private clients (“opting-in”).
 Institutional clients may only state that they alternatively wish to be considered professional clients.